-Anyone considering buying a condo in Boulder should be prepared to face a different set of rules and regulations compared to investing in a traditional single-family home.
+Anyone considering buying a condo should be prepared to face a different set of rules and regulations compared to investing in a traditional single-family home.
 Owners of a single-family home already know that they will be responsible for maintaining the structure inside and out, including landscaping.
 However, things operate a bit differently in condo communities.

 Condominium communities operate by rules set by a property owners association (POA) or a homeowners association (HOA).
 These legalities are often referred to as CC&Rs (declarations of covenants, conditions, and restrictions) and bylaws enforced by a property management company and its representatives.